Philz Coffee’s order-ahead app rolls out to all stores

 Here’s what it does: when you open it, you get a carousel of coffee choices to order ahead.
 You’ll have your most recent order, and some of the most popular coffee choices.
 You then order ahead, go in, and grab your coffee.
 You can customize your order on the app like you do in the store, explaining what kind of sweetness you want in it and how much cream.
 You’ll see a picture of the barista that’s working on your coffee.

-“We’re gonna be able to customize the experience and make sure that they were able to personalize it a little bit more,” Jaber said.
-“You might be one of our customers that comes on the weekends, when you have time with families and friends, to hang out.
+“We’re gonna be able to customize the experience and make sure that [the customers] are able to personalize it a little bit more,” Jaber said.
+“You might be one of our customers that comes on the weekends, when you have time with families and friends to hang out.
 But on the weekdays when you’re at work, you’re gonna order via the app.
 It’s about customers being able to choose the experience.
 We want to figure out, how do we create a multitude of experiences that serve the customer in the best possible way.
 These days you can get coffee from anywhere, I believe people should have Philz every single day, and it’s a delightful experience, and it’s super easy.”

 Of course, it’s an order-ahead app.
 Order ahead apps have been around for a few years.
 So it’s hard to say it’s revolutionary — though it does show the person making your coffee.

-Philz said today that the app is now working across all Philz locations.
+Philz said today that the app is now available across all Philz locations.
 The app has been slowly rolling out across most of its stores as it gets that kind of beta testing that you’d expect for soft launches, but you’ll see a couple complaints in the reviews on the App Store that it’s not available yet (it’s been on the store for some time).
-Now, it’ll be available in all stores, including those in the San Francisco and East Bay regions, the company said.
+Jaber said they built the app from the ground up, working with Work & Co to design the app.
+The front end of the app was developed and designed by Work & Co.

 Jaber talks about how there are a staggering number of final combinations for coffee that you’ll get at Philz Coffee locations, and the goal is to boil it down to that little carousel.
 The goal is to try to replicate that kind of human feel that you’d find in a Philz coffee store, which raised $45 million toward the end of 2016.
 A lot of the Philz office sits on the top floor of a Philz coffee shop over in the Dogpatch in San Francisco.
 It’s clearly trying to be pretty chill and focused on the people making the coffee, and that’s what the app is trying to replicate.